Grant Hutton: Professional

 Hutton officially concluded his collegiate career on March 21, 2019, by signing a one-year, entry-level contract with the New York Islanders.
 He was immediately assigned to the Islanders American Hockey League (AHL) affiliate, the Bridgeport Sound Tigers, and made his professional debut on March 27.
 A few days later, he recorded his first career professional assist in a loss to the Wilkes-Barre/Scranton Penguins.
 Hutton accumulated four points through six games to help lead the Sound Tigers to the 2019 Calder Cup playoffs for the first time since 2016.

 As a result of COVID-19 ravaging the Islanders lineup, Hutton earned his first NHL recall on November 20, 2021.
 At the time of the recall, Hutton had tallied two goals through 10 games.
 He subsequently made his NHL debut that night in a 5–2 loss to the Calgary Flames.
 During the game, he recorded three blocked shots and played 13:43 minutes of ice time.

-Grant Hutton’s first NHL goal came on April 9th, 2022 in St Louis against the Blues.
+Grant Hutton’s first NHL goal came on April 9, 2022, in St Louis against the Blues.

 Personal life

 Hutton was born on July 25, 1995, in Carmel, Indiana, to parents G.R. and Tracy Hutton.
 His father spent the 1989–90 season playing with the Omaha Lancers of the United States Hockey League (USHL).
-His younger brother Matthew also plays ice hockey and in 2017, was a goaltender with the Odessa Jackalopes of the North American Hockey League (NAHL).
+His younger brother Matthew also plays ice hockey and in 2017, was a Forward with the Odessa Jackalopes of the North American Hockey League (NAHL).